Contracts Administrator, Construction Salary

 - Negotiate and draft contracts for materials and services from vendors to complete a project.

 Common Career Paths for Contracts Administrator, Construction

 Construction Contracts Administrators' salaries may rise greatly for those who assume a higher-end position such as a Contracts Manager.
 The average Contracts Manager brings home $78K per year.
 It is not unusual for a Construction Contracts Administrator to become an Office Manager or a Contract Specialist.

 Popular Skills for Contracts Administrator, Construction

-Construction Contracts Administrators generally report applying a varied skill set to their work.
-Most notably, skills in Contract Management, Contractor Management, Microsoft Office, and Project Management are correlated to pay that is above average.
+Construction Contracts Administrators report using a wide range of professional skills.
+Most notably, skills in Legal Compliance, Contractor Management, Contract Management, and Microsoft Office are correlated to pay that is above average.
 Those listing Procurement as a skill should be prepared for drastically lower pay.
 Accounts Payable and Microsoft Excel also typically command lower compensation.
 Those proficient in Contract Management are, more often than not, also skilled in Contractor Management.